ulysseskan/applefitnesschallengecalc/README.md

 ### Prerequisites

 You need a copy of Python 3.
 I only tested this with Python 3.10.
+One way to install Python 3 is as follows:

 1. Install [Brew](https://brew.sh).
 2. ```brew install python3```